Melina Perez: Women's Champion (2006–2009)

 In March, Melina was placed in an angle where she became jealous of SmackDown!
 Diva Ashley Massaro, who was receiving attention because of her appearance in Playboy.
 The angle had Melina claim in her blogs that no Playboy cover models were capable of fighting her.
 This resulted in scheduled matches against former Playboy cover girls Torrie Wilson and Candice Michelle, with both women losing to Melina.
 The storyline came to an end at WrestleMania 23, where Melina pinned Ashley in a Lumberjill match to retain her Women's Championship.
 After WrestleMania, Melina organized a photo op with the Women's Championship belt in the ring, but was interrupted by Mickie James, resulting in another storyline feud between the two Divas.
-On April 24, at a house show in Paris, France, Melina lost the Women's Championship in a Triple Threat match to James when James pinned Victoria, but on the orders of Jonathan Coachman, she was entitled to a rematch on the same night, where she pinned James by putting her hands on the ropes to regain the title and become a two-time WWE Women's Champion.
+On April 24, at a house show in Paris, Melina lost the Women's Championship in a Triple Threat match to James when James pinned Victoria, but on the orders of Jonathan Coachman, she was entitled to a rematch on the same night, where she pinned James by putting her hands on the ropes to regain the title and become a two-time WWE Women's Champion.

 On May 7, 2007, Melina began feuding with Playboy cover girl Candice Michelle after she was defeated in a tag team match alongside Victoria against Candice Michelle and Mickie James.
 Melina continued to lose to Candice in various tag team matches, as well as in non-title bouts over the next few weeks.
 At Vengeance, Melina lost the Women's Championship to Candice, and failed to recapture the title at The Great American Bash.
+At SummerSlam, Melina participated in a battle royal to determine the number one contender for the WWE Women's Championship.
+Melina scored two eliminations and lasted until the final four, before being eliminated by Torrie Wilson and Michelle McCool.
+On the December 29, 2007 episode of Raw, Melina once again challenged for the WWE Women's Championship in a triple threat match against then-champion Beth Phoenix and Mickie James.
+Melina was defeated and pinned after suffering a DDT from James, followed by a delayed fisherman suplex, while she was completely unconscious, from Phoenix.